add2cal/docs/src/integration/general.md

 ### 2. Bundle Size

 How important bundle size is to you, if you use the script as npm package.

 If you are using the script in its plain version, you might wonder whether you can reduze the size of the script.
 Due to the nature of the script, this (e.g. tree-shaking) is not directly possible.
 However, you can load the unstyle version instead to save on css data you do not need.
 With this approach, you would need to make sure that events in the app are linked to a style AND at this style, the "load async" option is active.
 This makes sure the style gets loaded async via the jsDelivr CDN (make sure this is allowed at potential CORS settings).

 ### 3. User Flow

 If you want links and files to be generated via the script on the client side or whether you want to use our Proxy service.

 The first case will generate the links to the calendar sites dynamically directly in the browser.
 It will also generate the ics file that way.
 This is the fastest approach (from a user's perspective).
 However, ics generation gets blocked at some systems and if a calendar provider goes offline or has interal problems, the user will not be able to save an event.
 Using our proxy requires events to be connected to a style with the "proxy" option active.
 In this case, links and files get generated on our side and the user gets redirected to to us first.

 This way, when something does not work, we can tell the user about it and offer alternatives and guidance.
-It is more secure, but a little slower for the user.
+It is more stable, but a little slower for the user.
 You can customize this journey by linking a style to a custom landingpage template.

 ## General workflow

 There are only 2 steps necessary to get RSVP forms and buttons showing up in your application.

 1. Load the script (via importing the package, loading the script via CDN, or via a plugin).
-2. Place an `<add-to-calendar-button />` tag where you want the element to show up and add the proKey as option.
+2. Place an `<add-to-calendar-button />` tag where you want the element to show up and add the proKey as attribute to it.

 ```html
 <add-to-calendar-button proKey="prokey-of-your-event" />